MalinYamato/machine_learning_on_bigdata/README.md

 # Machine Learning on BigData is based (a fork) on BigData Solution written in Python based on Hadoop and Spark.

 This is a layer on top of Martin Karlons work thats add machine learning, data mining, ai and mathematical staticstic capabilites to his framework.
+### Malin Yamato 大和まりん
+LinkedIn : [Malin Yamato][linkedin-url] \
+Email : hello@martinkarlsson.io  \
-Malin Yamato yamato@malin.jp
+Malin Yamato yamato@malin.jp Malin Yamato

 ### Scale your data management by distributing workload and storage on Hadoop and Spark Clusters, explore and transform your data in Jupyter Notebook.